 So, why should you take it before bed?

-The theory is that by throwing back a couple scoops of casein protein powder right before going to sleep, you give your body all the protein it needs to rebuild and repair your muscles.
+The theory is that by throwing back a couple scoops in a casein protein shake right before going to sleep, you give your body all the protein (and branched chain amino acids) it needs to rebuild and repair your muscles.

 Remember: Sleep does not equal inactivity.